-If you know anything about the rule of 72, it is that it’s an easy formula to help you increase your wealth.
-However, what many finance specialists won’t tell you is that it is also a tool that can be used against you to keep you in debt.
+The rule of 72 is a simple formula to help you increase your wealth.
+However, what many finance specialists might not tell you, is that it is also a tool that can be used against you to keep you in debt.
 In this article, we will review what the rule of 72 is, how it works, and how it impacts your debt.

 What is the rule of 72?